Try a Free Live AI Golf Lesson TRY FREE

 What's Wrong With It?

-All these players used to have this very stylized finish, and all of them also eventually had their hips replaced.
+All of these players used to have this very stylized finish, and all of them also eventually had their hips replaced.

 Anatomical Absolutes